maxi-schaefer/vortex/README.md

 # Start using Vortex
 ## Commands

-  You can create commands in dev.max.vortex.commands.impl, just create your command class and implement Command.java.
+  You can create commands in **dev.max.vortex.commands.impl**, just create your command class and implement *Command.java*.
   Implement the methods and change the return values.
   Example:
   ```java